 For example, if your child comes last in a race, they might feel disappointed.
 But self-compassion helps your child feel OK and handle their disappointment positively.
 Your child might say to themselves, ‘I feel disappointed, but I’m glad I tried my best’ or ‘I’ll try again next time’.

 When children learn to treat themselves with self-compassion, they:

 - have more confidence and self-esteem

-- have more resilience, so they can ‘bounce back’ during or after difficult times.
+- have more resilience, so they can ‘bounce back’ after difficult times.